There is more to listening though, than just being aware of your blocks.

 Your speaker will let you know if you are on track with them or if you aren’t can clarify what they mean to get to a deeper level with you.

-4. An advanced skill is to try to guess what the speaker might be feeling.
 The trick here is not to say affirmatively, “oh, you feel angry” like you know for sure, but to take a curious approach, “Your tone of voice sounds angry when you say that, is that right?” or “Oh, it sounds as if you were hurt then, is that right?”

-5. Once the speaker knows that he or she is heard, there is a connection and an opportunity for you to respond.
 Just because you hear what they say, understand how whatever happened affected your partner, doesn’t mean you see it that exact way (especially if you were involved).
 It does mean that you are connected and your partner feels heard.
 It is then, that you can speak what is true for you.
+For more on the Art of Listening.